oicr-ibc/heliotrope/README.md

 Quick Start
 -----------

-To deploy heliotrope quickly, you can use [Vagrant](http://www.vagrantup.com/‎) and [VirtualBox](https://www.virtualbox.org/‎).
+To deploy heliotrope quickly, we recommend you use [Vagrant](http://www.vagrantup.com/‎) and [VirtualBox](https://www.virtualbox.org/‎).
-First install them, then use the following commands:
+First install these components, then use the following commands:

 ```shell
 $ git clone git@github.com:oicr-ibc/heliotrope.git